 Sometimes overly tight and stiff muscles can cause hip pain.
 Getting rid of that tightness is easy with a foam roller.
 If you’re new to foam rolling, check out our video below for a demonstration on how to roll your quads.

-Strengthen Your Hips With Lower-Impact Exercises.
+Strengthen Your Hips with Low-Impact Exercises.

 It’s important to maintain your hip strength and flexibility through hip-training exercises and stretches.
-Two great exercises for building hip strength and flexibility are the seated pelvic tilt and the eccentric hip abduction, shown in the video below.
+Two great exercises for building hip strength and flexibility are the seated pelvic tilt and the hip abduction, shown in the video below.

 Don’t Let Hip Pain Slow You Down

 Untreated hip pain can hinder your physical activity and may increase your risk of further injury.
 While the tips above can help reduce or prevent many common hip problems, professional help is often needed to target and resolve the true source of your injury.